German Röntgen Museum

 Practical Information

-When planning your visit to the German Röntgen Museum, consider the following practical tips:
+When planning your visit to the German Röntgen Museum, consider bringing the following items:

 Frequently Asked Questions